Criminal Lawyers for Hit-and-Run

 Last updated:

-Leaving the scene of an accident (hit-and-run) can constitute multiple criminal offenses under Spanish law: failure to assist (Art.
-195 Criminal Code, if persons are injured), reckless driving (Art.
-380, the driving that caused the accident), and simulation of a crime if the driver later files a false stolen vehicle report.
-The combination of charges can lead to significant prison sentences.
+Leaving the scene of an accident (hit-and-run) can constitute several criminal offences under Spanish law: the autonomous offence of leaving the scene of the accident (Art.
+382 bis CP, introduced by Organic Law 2/2019), the classic offence of failure to assist (Art.
+195 CP), the driving offence that caused the accident (Arts.
+379-380 CP) and, where the driver later files a false stolen-vehicle report, the simulation of an offence.
+These offences can concur, leading to significant prison sentences.

 Defense Strategies